 Even when you have just a few drinks, your eyes do not function as well as when you are sober.
 Drinking just one drink can cause you to get dizzy or have blurry vision.
 You may see doubles of everything or see spots flash across your eyes.
 Alcohol effects everyone differently, so you need to be cautious.

 Although somewhat debated, some believe that drinking reduces some of the antioxidants in your system – and these antioxidants are the ones that protect against eye diseases specifically.
-You may be at a higher risk of developing an eye disease if you drink heavily.
+You may be at a higher risk of developing cataracts and other eye diseases if you drink heavily.

 How to Avoid Alcohol-Related Eye Problems

-You don’t have to give up alcohol entirely in order to prevent these negative vision-related side effects.
+You don’t have to give up alcohol entirely to prevent these negative vision-related side effects.
 Drinking occasionally is not likely to cause any damage to your eyesight.

 Be aware of how much alcohol is being put into your mixed drinks as well, and always ask if you are not sure what is in the drink.
 It is much better to be informed about the alcohol content of your drinks than to pay the price later!